ajbozarth/PciPy2020/README.md

 [![Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ajbozarth/SciPy2020/master?urlpath=lab)

 [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) is the next generation UI for [Project Jupyter](https://jupyter.org) and intended to replace the classic Jupyter Notebook UI.
 It is designed to be extendable and is itself a collection of extensions.
-The core extensions of JupyterLab are purposfully limited in scope with the expectation that developers will create extensions to customize thier user's experience.
+The core extensions of JupyterLab are purposfully limited in scope with the expectation that developers will create extensions to customize their user's experience.
 This demo walk-through is designed to show not only how to create and install a simple JupyterLab extension, but how to do so all within a running JupyterLab instance.

 To start the walk-through, click on the Launch Binder link above to start JupyterLab.
 Then follow the instruction below.